How does Iowa termination law and at-will exceptions work?

 Priya manages customer success for a 6-person Cedar Rapids startup.
 Federal Title VII doesn’t apply, the employer is below the 15-employee federal threshold.
 Iowa Civil Rights Act does apply.
 Discharge Priya for a reason that correlates with her national origin, religion, or disability, and the Iowa Civil Rights Commission has jurisdiction even if the EEOC doesn’t.

-Iowa Civil Rights Act protected classes for employment: race, colour, creed, sex (including pregnancy), sexual orientation, gender identity, national origin, religion, age (18 or older, unlike the federal ADEA’s 40-or-over threshold), disability, and familial status.
+Iowa Civil Rights Act protected classes for employment: race, colour, creed, sex (including pregnancy), sexual orientation, national origin, religion, age (18 or older, unlike the federal ADEA’s 40-or-over threshold), and disability.

 The ICRC charge deadline mirrors the federal deferral-state extension: 300 days from the alleged discriminatory act.
 Iowa is a deferral state, so EEOC charges also run on the 300-day clock.
 Plaintiffs routinely dual-file with both bodies, running both timelines in parallel.